laravel/docs/upgrade.md

 #### Update `bootstrap/autoload.php` File

-Now that we will no longer have the `bootstrap/cache/compiled.php` file, the following snippet of code is no longer needed and can be removed from `bootstrap/autoload.php`:
+Now that we no longer have the `bootstrap/cache/compiled.php` file, the following snippet can be removed from `bootstrap/autoload.php`:

     /*
     |--------------------------------------------------------------------------